 3. In some countries all or parts of the bands are used by governmental, mostly military usage.
 In some of these countries, this might be seen even as use on exclusive basis.

 It is therefore necessary to keep the flexibility in the approach at the moment, and to avoid spectrum fragmentation by dividing spectrum over different applications.
 On the other side, some split may be unavoidable, also because there are applications needing a more predictable sharing environment than others.
-This will be considered when the results from SE24 are fully available in early 2013.

 Draft Proposals for ERC Rec 70-03